tortoise/tortoise-orm/docs/expressions.rst

         Q(name='Event 1') | Q(name='Event 2')
     )

-Q objects can be nested as well, the above for example is equivalent to:
+Q objects also support nesting.
+The following example is equivalent to the previous one:

 .. code-block:: python3